top of page

 Selling a home

-An RICS survey can be an aid to selling your home.
-It will show you any problems that may delay your sale or cause price reductions later.
+An RICS survey can be a valuable aid in selling your home.
+It will identify any issues that may delay your sale or lead to price reductions later.

 Staying at home

-A survey of the current condition of your home will warn you of defects and help you avoid escalating repair and maintenance costs in the future.
+A survey of your home's current condition will alert you to potential defects and help you avoid escalating repair and maintenance costs in the future.

 Buying or selling?
 Survey your options